Tenchumaru/cra-typescript-electron/README.md

 follow [these debugging instructions](DEBUG.md).

 To build the project for release, execute `yarn build`.
 This will place an installer in the `dist` directory.
-You may check the build output before installation by executing `dist\win-unpacked\cra-typescript-electron.exe` (or double-clicking it in Windows
+You may check the build output before installation by executing `"dist\win-unpacked\CRA Typescript Electron.exe"` (or double-clicking it in Windows
 Explorer).
 Build errors are usually the result of updating the project.
 Delete the `node_modules` directory and execute `yarn` to recreate it.